StevaAlex/readme-maker/README.md

         Application uses the CLI to generate a readme, based on the users input.
         Technologies used: Visual studio code
-        This README was generated using this application Please remember to amend and delete parts you do not need in your final readme
+        This README was generated using this application Please remember to amend and delete parts you do not need in your final readme.
+        PS: If there is a license that you need, but it is not listed, just choose any license, and at the end, copy and paste the link to your readme file!

 ## Installation